 You might be wondering why SheCan women’s DIY courses started.
 For more than 10 years I’ve been running a property maintenance business called ICan, revamping homes and gardens, and building beautiful things for people.
 This is what I’ve noticed about the women I work for:

-You say “Please could you show me how to… mend a leaky tap, fix my fence” or whatever.
+You say “Please could you show me how to… "put my beautiful mirror on the wall, fix that wobbly door" or whatever.

 Then you listen carefully.